-- bullying (including cyberbullying)

-- physical abuse

 - sexual violence

 - sexual harassment

 - upskirting

 - sexting

 - initiation/hazing type violence and rituals

-• Serious Violence.
-All staff should be aware of the indicators, which may signal that children are at risk from, or are involved in serious violent crime.

-• All staff should be aware of the range of risk factors which increase the likelihood of involvement in serious violence, such as being male, having been frequently absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending, such as theft or robbery

-• Female genital mutilation.
-There is a specific legal duty on teachers to report to the police that an act of FGM appears to have been carried out on a girl under the age of 18.
+- Serious Violence.
+All staff should be aware of the indicators, which may signal that children are at risk from, or are involved in serious violent crime. - All staff should be aware of the range of risk factors which increase the likelihood of involvement in serious violence, such as being male, having been frequently absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending, such as theft or robbery. - Female genital mutilation.
+There is a specific legal duty on teachers to report to the police that an act of GFM appears to have been carried out on a girl under the age of 18. - Contextualising safeguarding.

-• Contextualising safeguarding.
 Safeguarding incidents and/or behaviours can be associated with factors outside college.
-All staff should consider the context within which such incidents/behaviours occur (i.e. are wider environmental factors present in a child's life a threat to their safety and/or well-being).
+All staff should consider the context within which such incidents/behaviours occur (i.e. are wider environmental factors present in a child's life a threat to their safety and/or well-being). - Online safety: It is essential that children are safeguarded from potentially harmful and inappropriate online material.
+Online safety encompasses various evolving risks, which can be categorized into four areas:

-• Online safety: It is essential that children are safeguarded from potentially harmful and inappropriate online material.
-Online safety encompasses various evolving risks, which can be categorized into four areas: Content: Exposure to illegal or harmful content like pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalization, and extremism.
+Content: Exposure to illegal or harmful content like pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalization, and extremism.